pub-head2toes-org/pub-head2toes-org.github.io/eve/readme.md

 # **Eve – Progressive Web Application (PWA) Reference Manual**
-*Your Gateway to AI on High-Performance Hardware*
+*Your Gateway to AI on High-Performance PC Hardware*

 ---